MadPonyInteractive/MadQt/docs/get-started.md

 ***

 ### Unlocking QtDesigner Plugins
-Importing MadQt or any module from it will unlock it's plugins in QtDesigner
+Importing MadQt or any module from it will unlock it's plugins in QtDesigner \

-### Import
+You only have to do it once so that MadQt can create a permanent environment variable.
 ```python
 import MadQt
 ```